ZenoOwner/Duel/README.md

 local Player = Players.LocalPlayer

 local isMobile = UserInputService.TouchEnabled and not UserInputService.KeyboardEnabled
-local s = isMobile and 0.65 or 1 -- UI Scale factor
+local s = isMobile and 0.65 or 1

--- Safe character wait
 local function waitForCharacter()
     local char = Player.Character
     if char and char:FindFirstChild("HumanoidRootPart") and char:FindFirstChildOfClass("Humanoid") then